The Remake is Like a Roller Coaster!

 It was originally reported to be budgeted

-for $90 million back in 2009; however, that budget will surely be much more with this re-attempt at a remake.
+for $90 million back in 2009; however, that budget will surely be much more with a re-attempt at a remake.
 Carl Rinsch was the latest director to be attached to the

 project (Breck Eisner later withdrew due to his schedule) with Gary Ross of Larger Than Life